SureChEMBL/osra/README.surechembl.txt

 "master" branch is for upstream
-"surechembl" branch for debianization and SureChEMBL specific changes
+"deb" branch for debianization and SureChEMBL specific changes

 If you want to setup svn-remote for fetching the latest changes from the original SVN repository, add the following lines in .git/config: